Guangzhou Anern Energy Technology Co., Ltd.

 In many markets, string inverters tend to have a lower upfront equipment cost than microinverters for the same array capacity, largely because one central inverter can serve many modules.
 Microinverters, by contrast, add power electronics at each panel, which usually increases hardware cost.
 However, microinverter designs can reduce certain design constraints, such as strict string sizing and DC voltage window management, and they can make incremental system planning easier.
 These advantages may offset some soft costs depending on the installer workflow and roof layout.

 Over the long term, the more meaningful metric is often total cost of ownership (TCO) across 10 to 25 years, which depends on expected energy production (especially under shading and mismatch), warranty terms, failure and replacement patterns, and service logistics.
-A system that costs more upfront may still be the better value if it produces more energy in real conditions, reduces troubleshooting time, or lowers downtime when issues occur.
+A solar storage system that costs more upfront may still be the better value if it produces more energy in real conditions, reduces troubleshooting time, or lowers downtime when issues occur.

 Table 2: Cost and value considerations (typical tendencies)